wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 The statement above allows the process to make progress only if the condition evaluates to true.
 The ! operator is a logical negation, so the above expression is true when x is not equal to 2.
 In other words, the process will proceed only when x is not 2.

 The second concept is how nondeterminism and error search work in Spin.
-Consider the following small Promela program:
+Consider the following small Promela program (All Spin code in this post was written using Spin version 6.5.2):

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-08-18-linkedin-puzzle/second.png" />